miraheze/statichelp/content/tech-docs/Tech:Unattached_local_account.md

 ### Less hackily

-Execute the following line of code (works on the wiki with the unattached account, though it may work elsewhere as well):
+Execute the following line of code (works on the wiki with the unattached account, though it works elsewhere as well):
 ```php
 MediaWiki\Extension\CentralAuth\User\CentralAuthUser::getInstance( User::newFromName( 'Username' ) )->attach( 'databasenamewiki', 'admin' );
 ```